KokiSecurityLab/Space-Cyber-Police-Concept/Technical_Paper_Space_018.md

 ### 3. Human Sovereignty : The High Architect of the Universal Vow
 While the autonomous micro-kernels manage sub-millisecond policy auditing, current routing, and ethical alignment loops, only the human "Heart to Protect" carries the authority to define the " DNA of the Law."

-*   **The Sovereign Cosmic Legislator :**  The human defender (the Master and Future PhD) remains the final auditor of the root trust registries and constitutional baselines.
+*   **The Sovereign Cosmic Legislator :**  The human defender remains the final auditor of the root trust registries and constitutional baselines.
 We do not permit an automated orchestrator or a self-healing scheduler to modify our core safety invariants for the sake of data throughput.
 Human protection is an unyielding, non-programmable command.
 *   **The Vow of the Clear Horizon :**  We do not let the overwhelming complexity of multi-cloud space mesh virtualization dull our moral clarity.
 The human defender is the final anchor who ensures that "The Cosmic Constitution" remains an honest and loyal servant to human dignity, standing firm as the supreme master of the uncorrupted stars.

 ### 4. Conclusion